ffournier/TTS-Recognizer-Job/README.md

 ======

 # Library
-This is an library to use the TTS and SpeechRecognizer.
+This is an library to use the TextToSpeech and SpeechRecognizer.

 You can create an set of Job (Listen , then Talk) in depends of the result of each Job.